Steven Kwan Player Props: Guardians vs. Pirates

-Steven Kwan -- with a slugging percentage of .419 in his past 10 games, including three extra-base hits -- will be in action for the Cleveland Guardians against the Pittsburgh Pirates, with Mitch Keller on the hill, on July 18 at 7:05 PM ET.
+Steven Kwan -- with a slugging percentage of .465 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians against the Pittsburgh Pirates, with Rich Hill on the hill, on July 19 at 12:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Pirates.
+He collected two extra-base hits in his last appearance (2-for-5 with two doubles) against the Pirates.

 Steven Kwan Game Info & Props vs. the Pirates